kullrich/PolyPanner/README.md

 ### Compile from code

 You will need to install gcc, gsl and boost.
+Compilation should take under an hour.

 On MacOS run:
 ```